sankar-666/sankar-666/README.md

 <h4 align="left">Hi 👋!
-I'm Sankar, a software developer with over two years of professional experience.
-Currently, I'm pursuing a master's in Artificial Intelligence at a top university in London to deepen my expertise in the field.</h4>
+I'm Sankar, a software engineer with over two years of professional experience.
+Currently, I'm pursuing a master's in Artificial Intelligence in London.</h4>

 ###